A cloudy and chilly morning with nary any sunlight.

 Judging by the boy’s words or lack of words and reactions, the only thing that stuck out was that the boy was too calm.

-As stated earlier, there was never any need to call the boy there to the academy.
+There was never any need to call the boy there to the academy.
 His reason for doing so was to see the boy’s reaction to the news, and to give away hints about the threat.

 If his instincts were correct and the young man was the one who had disrupted Tal’hrus, then leaking the information about their general location would bring about a similar result.